 As a participant in The Robbie, you can be proud to participate in the world’s largest annual charitable youth soccer tournament.
-For over 50 years, The Robbie has donated to Cystic Fibrosis Canada to support life-saving research and care for those living with CF.
+For over 50 years, The Robbie has donated to Cystic Fibrosis Canada to support life-extending research, treatment and education for those living with CF.

-In 1967, a group of soccer enthusiasts met in John Wimbs’ Scarborough, Ontario, living room to organize a small soccer tournament.
+In 1967, a group of soccer enthusiasts met in John Wimbs’ Scarborough, Ontario, living room to organize a small soccer festival.
 From upstairs they heard three-year old Robbie receiving treatment for cystic fibrosis.
-In that moment, the organizers decided to dedicate their tournament not just to soccer, but to fighting cystic fibrosis.
+In that moment, the organizers decided to dedicate the event not just to soccer, but to fighting cystic fibrosis.
 The Robbie was born.

 Cystic fibrosis is the most common fatal genetic disease affecting Canadian children and young adults.
 There is no cure, yet.
 Funds donated by the Robbie support cutting edge research through the Robbie Award for Most Promising Area of New Research.

 When Robbie was diagnosed with cystic fibrosis in the 1960s, he was not expected to live long enough to attend kindergarten.
-Thanks to The Robbie, Canadians with cystic fibrosis are now living longer, healthier lives than ever before, but CF is still ultimately fatal.
+Much has changed, Canadians with cystic fibrosis are now living longer, healthier lives than ever before, but CF is still ultimately fatal.
 Last year, half of Canadians who died of cystic fibrosis were under the age of 33.
 However, fundraising events like The Robbie, make an enormous difference.
-As of 2017, the estimated median age of survival for Canadians with cystic fibrosis is among the highest in the world, at 51.8 years of age.
+As of 2017, the estimated median age of survival for Canadians with cystic fibrosis is among the highest in the world, at 52.3 years of age.

-Robbie Wimbs lived with cystic fibrosis until he was 33, he lives on in the tournament he inspired.
+Robbie lived with cystic fibrosis until he was 33, he lives on in the festival and tournament he inspired.

 See here how your team can raise money for Cystic Fibrosis Canada and EARN A REBATE on your entry fees.